kubernetes/ingress-gce/BETA_LIMITATIONS.md

 ## Disabling GLBC

-To completely stop the Ingress controller on GCE/GKE, please see [this] (/docs/faq/gce.md#how-do-i-disable-the-gce-ingress-controller) FAQ.
+To completely stop the Ingress controller on GCE/GKE, please see [this](/docs/faq/gce.md#how-do-i-disable-the-gce-ingress-controller) FAQ.

 ## Changing the cluster UID